scia-garage/open-api-adm-dotnet/README.md

     +   Open VS-Code and go to _File -> Open Folder_ and open the _open_api_adm_dotnet_ folder
         OR in the CLI type: `code .`
-    +   Wait a couple of secconds for the pop-up about installing extensions recommended for this project to pop up or open the _Extensions_ tab (CTRL+E) and type `@recommended` in the search fiels
+    +   Wait a couple of seconds for the pop-up about installing extensions recommended for this project to pop up or open the _Extensions_ tab (CTRL+E) and type `@recommended` in the search field
     +   Install all recommended extensions

 ### 4. Build the Project